 Cost

-A big factor in determining one’s choice of metal when creating jewellery is price.
+A key factor in determining one’s choice of metal when creating jewellery is price.
 In the context of the present, it is a bit of a toss-up between the two metals as to which is the more affordable option.

-Overall, platinum is still considered a ‘premium’ metal and is perceived to be significantly more expensive due to historical reasons.
-The cost at present is no longer a disadvantage, in fact quite the opposite.
-The factors working in favour of platinum are:
+Platinum is still considered by many to be a ‘premium’ metal and is perceived to be more desirable due to historical reasons.

 - Platinum alloys used in jewellery are purer with a 95% platinum content